 - personal liability for company debts – section 15 of the CDDA 1986

 Our experts can help guide you through the potential risks and find a solution which works best for you.
 Disqualification isn’t always the end of the road as many directors think.
 For example, we help many directors apply to become a director again despite a disqualification order.
 Whatever your situation, our team has the experience to help.
+For some real-world examples of the help we have provided previously, you can also browse our director service case studies.

 At Francis Wilks & Jones, we can assist in navigating you to a more risk-free destination if you are facing disqualification.
 We have considerable experience of director disqualification proceedings and advising directors on the benefits and risks of being disqualified and the steps you may take to best limit such consequences.